 What is CoolSculpting?

 CoolSculpting is the popular fat freezing treatment that works for both men and women who struggle with stubborn fat.
-Using advanced cooling technology, CoolSculpting targets fat cells that are typically diet and exercise-resistant. isIt is FDA-cleared to be a safe and effective way to reduce fat and sculpt a firm body without surgery.
-Treatments are fast and painless, with no downtime after.
+Using advanced cooling technology, CoolSculpting targets fat cells that are typically diet and exercise-resistant.
+This FDA-cleared treatment is non-invasive, providing a safe and effective way to reduce fat without surgery.
+Treatments are fast and virtually painless, with little to no downtime after.

 What is CoolSculpting Good For?